LostArchives/ProjetAlbumRO/README.md

 	There are three packages :
 		The package models with classes not related to algorithms :
 		-AlbumPhoto
-		-AlbumCriteria (enum with all possible criteria you use to evaluate your album) -AlgorithmManager (singleton class able to manage any angorith children of baseAlgorithm) -FileWriter (class able to create and write files -> used to write solution sole at the end of an algorithm)
+		-AlbumCriteria (enum with all possible criteria you can use to evaluate your album) -AlgorithmManager (singleton class able to manage any algorithm children of baseAlgorithm) -FileWriter (class able to create and write files -> used to write solution sole at the end of an algorithm)

 	The package models.algorithms with classes related to algorithms :